cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

-Also that it overwrites when it receives [an update for the same address](https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/hooks_checkers_test.go#L33-L56), or adds a second candidate [alongside an existing one](https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/hooks_checkers_test.go#L58-L84).
+Confirm also that it overwrites when it receives [an update for the same address](https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/hooks_checkers_test.go#L33-L56), or adds a second candidate [alongside an existing one](https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/hooks_checkers_test.go#L58-L84).

 ### Hook unit tests on checkers

 You introduced a new type, the `MultiHook`.
 You should test that it indeed distributes calls to the elements of the list.
-That calls for a mock of the `CheckersHooks` expected interface.
+This calls for a mock of the `CheckersHooks` expected interface.

 Run again your [existing script](/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md) that rebuilds all the mocks.